 Danny may have been correct to some extent: some consumers use a high-CBD strain or product to help “bring them down” from a too-intense THC experience.
 Interestingly, low doses of tetrahydrocannabivarin (THCV) may also help block THC’s effects – but be careful, as too high a dose of THCV is psychoactive in its own right and may even further THC’S psychoactivity!
 Using other cannabinoids and terpenoids to “modulate” the THC high makes sense, and learning how to do this in combination with one’s diet could prove to be hugely beneficial, healthwise.

 Download Free Guide to THCV

 Hopefully, these tips knowing this will help you feel at ease if you’re a beginner cannabis user.
-There is still plenty of science to uncover, and so much of a positive cannabis experience is simple trial-and-error that it is difficult to say with certainty what will help counteract the effects of too-much-THC.
+There is still plenty of science to uncover.
+So much of a positive cannabis experience is simple trial-and-error that it is difficult to say with certainty what will help counteract the effects of too-much-THC.

-What we do know, though, is that cannabis has the potential to be one of the safest medications around, with one of the broadest therapeutic indexes to be found among all the drugs of the world.
+We do know, though, that cannabis has the potential to be one of the safest medications around, with one of the broadest therapeutic indexes to be found among all the drugs of the world.
 Get your medical marijuana card today and see if cannabis is the thing you’ve been looking for to beat your pain and discomfort.